The Flash season 4: Marketing

-In July 2017, cast from the series appeared at San Diego Comic-Con International to promote the season, where exclusive footage was shown.
+In July 2017, cast from the series appeared at San Diego Comic-Con to promote the season, where exclusive footage was shown.
 During the panel, a trailer for the season was shown, with James Whitbrook at io9 feeling that despite the "grim" tone, there was "some fun signs of the team coming together to protect the city without [Barry],...
 Sprinkle in a few wacky things, like, say a goddamn Samuroid ripped straight from the comics, and ladies and gents, you've got a good season of The Flash lined up."
 Ben Pearson with /Film felt seeing Iris West deal with the absence of Barry was "a nice change of pace for that character", but anticipated that "Barry [would] be back two or three episodes in at the latest."
 Collider's Allison Keene also noted Iris "getting an actual storyline" with Barry gone, and similarly presumed that he "[would] be back in the fold by the end of the first episode" alike to Flashpoint in the third season.
 She added, "There are some new foes, lots of action, plenty of tech — it's great!"